 The National Park people on the other hand dont sell any lumber and so they can afford to let forest fires burn.
 No revenues are lost as a consequence.
 Perhaps park attendance goes down during a forest fire but quickly picks up again afterward.
 National parks even do prescribed burns since some trees like the giant Sequoias dont reproduce unless the ground is burned over.

-But back to the Department of Agriculture anti fire campaign.
+fire campaign.
 While the motivation to prevent forest fires was primarily financial, the advertising campaign instead focused on the fact that forest fires could potentially kill cute baby deer and bears, and so Smokey the Bear was created.

 OK, so fire wastes resources, not to mention displacing or possibly orphaning young deer.